Did AI get more negative recently?: Analysis

-\paragraph{\enquote{Are there more positive or more negative papers?}} The histogram of stance values predicted by the model, aggregated over all venues and years, is visualized in \ref{fig:distribution_of_stance}.
+The histogram of stance values predicted by the model, aggregated over all venues and years, is visualized in \ref{fig:distribution_of_stance}.
 It shows that most papers have a positive stance and that the more negative the stance gets, the fewer papers there are.
-Less than 4\% of all papers have a negative stance and more than 80\% of all papers have a stance of $\ge$0.6.
+Less than 4\% of all papers have a negative stance and more than ¾ of all papers have a stance of greater than or equal to 0.6.